microsoft/bedrock/docs/azure-simple/README.md

 }
 ```

-Take note of the following values.
-They will be needed for configuring Terraform as well as the deployment as described under the heading [Configure Terraform for Azure Access](#configure-terraform-for-azure-access):
+Write down the values generated.
+These will be used to configure Terraform and the deployment in [Configure Terraform for Azure Access](#configure-terraform-for-azure-access)

+Example:

 - Subscription Id (`id` from account): `7060bca0-1234-5-b54c-ab145dfaccef`
 - Tenant Id: `72f984ed-86f1-41af-91ab-87acd01ed3ac`
 - Client Id (appId): `7b6ab9ae-dead-abcd-8b52-0a8ecb5beef7`
 - Client Secret (password): `35591cab-13c9-4b42-8a83-59c8867bbdc2`

-## Create an RSA Key Pair to use as Node Key
+## Generate the Node Key

-The Terraform scripts use this node key to setup log-in credentials on the nodes in the AKS cluster.
-We will use this key when setting up the Terraform deployment variables.
-To generate the node key, run `ssh-keygen -b 4096 -t rsa -f ~/.ssh/node-ssh-key`:
+The node key is used by Terraform to setup log-in credentials on the nodes in the AKS cluster.

+Generate the node key: `ssh-keygen -b 4096 -t rsa -f ~/.ssh/node-ssh-key`.

+Example:

 ```bash
 $ ssh-keygen -b 4096 -t rsa -f ~/.ssh/node-ssh-key